-- I In the Home toolbar, click 📑 Windows and choose Selection List. - 2 In the Selection List window that appears click through the listed objects to identify each component.
+- I In the Geometry toolbar, click 🚔 Selection List. - 2 In the Selection List window that appears, click through the listed objects to identify each component.

-The name of imported objects is derived from the tag of the import feature and the name of the object from the imported CAD file, or a number when the file does not contain any names.
-The list also indicates the object type, which can be solid (objects that with an interior volume), surface, or mixed.
+The name of an imported object is derived from the tag of the import feature and the name of the object from the imported CAD file, or a number when the file does not contain any names.
+The list also indicates the object type, which can be solid (objects with an interior volume), surface, or mixed.
 The lower section of the window that lists named selections is empty as there are no named selections in the model.